-As necessary to comply with section 25-4-903 (2.5), C.R.S., the Department of Public Health and Environment shall provide immunization information to the public.
+Per section 25-4-903 (2.5), C.R.S., the Department shall provide immunization information to the public.
 The immunization information and contents of this module shall include, but are not limited to:

 - A. Exemption rates in Colorado that are available to the public through the Department, - B. Evidence-based research, - C. Resources and information from credible scientific and public health organizations, and - D. Peer-reviewed studies.